dan-gibson/gatling-load-tests/README.md

 ### [Gatling](http://gatling.io/)

-Gatling is Scala based open-source load test tool, that makes a break from traditional load-tools by utilising asynchronous concurrency and IO, and by using a major language (Scala) as its scripting language.
+Gatling is a Scala based open-source load test tool, that makes a break from traditional load-tools by utilising asynchronous concurrency and IO, and by using a major language (Scala) for its scripting.

 ### [SBT](http://www.scala-sbt.org/)
 SBT is a build tool that has become the de-facto build tool for Scala projects.